Abigail-McClure/batchPhotoEditor/README.md

 ## Motivation

 I take a lot of photos and often end up with a set from the same shoot that all need the same adjustments: same lighting fix, same warmth, same style.
 Doing that one by one in any editor is tedious.
-I wanted something minimal: dial in the look on one photo, hit apply, choose more photos, done.
+I wanted something minimal: edit the desired look on one photo, hit apply, choose more photos, done.

 ## How it works